 The “Scariest Haunted House in Houston” is a multi-faceted Halloween experience comprising of a haunted house, zombie paintball, axe-throwing, pumpkin patch, and more.

-Located at 16030 East Freeway in Channelview, the Terror Dome also features a resident bar, the Nightmare Alley Selfie Saloon, where patrons can fuel up on liquid courage before facing their fears.
+Located at 16030 East Freeway in Channelview, the Terror Dome also features a resident bar, the Haunted Bar, where patrons can fuel up on liquid courage (beer and wine) before facing their fears or soon their nerves thereafter.

 6. La Carafe